-Information about our senior securities (including debt securities and other indebtedness) is shown in the following table as of the fiscal years ended September 30 for the years indicated below.
-We had no senior securities outstanding as of September 30 of any prior fiscal years prior to those indicated below.
+Information about our senior securities (including debt securities and other indebtedness) is shown in the following table as of December 31, 2013 and the fiscal years ended September 30, 2012 and 2013.
+We had no senior securities outstanding as of September 30 of any prior fiscal years.
 The report of our independent registered public accounting firm, PricewaterhouseCoopers LLP, on the information provided as of the fiscal years presented is included as an exhibit to the registration statement of which this prospectus is a part.